Showing is a biosecurity risk

 disease, not prevent it in its entirely.

-Gastro-intestinal parasites are the primary health problem affecting
+Gastro-intestinal parasites (worms) are the primary health problem affecting

-sheep (and goats) raised in warm, moist climates.
+sheep raised in warm, moist climates or during periods of warmth and moisture.
 A parasite

 control program that integrates management practices with targeted selective deworming (using the FAMACHA© system, 5-point check©, or performance indicators) should